-/FL093

-/FL310

-/FLUNKN /RM DURC
+EXAMPLE- /FL093 /FL310 /FLUNKN /RM DURC

 e. /TP.
 Type aircraft.
-Enter aircraft type. f not known, enter UNKN.
+Enter aircraft type.
+If not known, enter UNKN.
 Icing and turbulence reports must always include the aircraft type.
+Do not consolidate observations from numerous aircraft types into one PIREP.

-/TP AEST
+EXAMPLE-/TP AEST

-/TP C150

-/TP P28R

-/TP UNKN
+/TP C150 /TP P28R /TP UNKN

-- f. /SK.
+f. /SK.
 Sky condition.
-Report height of cloud bases, tops, and cloud coverage as follows: - 1.
-Enter the height of the base of a layer of clouds in hundreds of feet (MSL) using three digits.
+Report height of cloud bases, tops, and cloud coverage as follows:

+1. Enter the height of the base of a layer of clouds in hundreds of feet (MSL) using three digits.
 Enter the top of a layer in hundreds of feet (MSL) preceded by the word "-TOP."
 If reported as clear above the highest cloud layer, enter a space and "SKC" following the reported level.